 We advise on accessibility

 Our consultancy begins with an account of accessibility and universal design, so we can identify the social ambition of the project on a common basis.
-In the early stages of the project, our Accessibility Auditor and coming Master in Universal Design and Accessibility examines, who the users of the building are and what their different needs are.
+In the early stages of the project, our Accessibility Auditor and Master in Inclusive Architecture (formerly called Universal Design and Accessibility) examines, who the users of the building are and what their different needs are.

 Based on the analysis, we make use of the resources and physical initiatives of the building best possible and create beautiful, economical and user-friendly solutions.
 They relate to interior design, choice of material, colours, contrasts, signage and our senses.